emqx/emqx-docs/en_US/getting-started/getting-started.md

 ## Quick experience of EMQX

 EMQX supports standard MQTT protocol.
-After startup, you can access the MQTT client.
+After startup you can access the MQTT client.
 You can use the following client tools or client libraries to access EMQX for message communication to complete the testing and verification of certain scenarios or functions.

 ### Dashboard Websocket tool

 Open Dashboard and enter the page of **Tools -> Websocket**, where you can use the MQTT over Websokcet client to quickly access EMQX.

-The Websocket page provides you with a simple but effective WebSocket client tool, which includes the functions of connection, subscription, and publishing, as well as checking the packet data sent and received by yourself.
+The Websocket page provides you with a simple but effective WebSocket client tool which includes the functions of connection, subscription, and publishing, as well as checking the packet data sent and received by yourself.

 ![emqx-mqtt-websocket-tool-en](./assets/emqx-mqtt-websocket-tool-en.png)